The Federal Child Support Guidelines: Step-by-Step

 - Child support

-means money that one parent pays to the other parent to help support their children financially after a separation or divorce.
+- means the amount of money one parent pays to another to support their child financially after a separation or divorce.
 It is also sometimes called “maintenance.”

 - Child support guidelines